Routhleck/Catalax/README.md

 # Add some noise for realism
 data = np.random.normal(data.to_decimal(u.katal), 1.0).clip(min=0) * u.katal

-# Turn intiial conditions into a matrix (Not yet part of the NeuralODE workflow)
+# Turn initial conditions into a matrix (Not yet part of the NeuralODE workflow)
 y0s = model._assemble_y0_array(initial_conditions, in_axes=(0, None, None))

 # Visualize the data